frialey63/camillaeq/README.md

 - get/set state
 - grid labelling for the graph
 - option to relocate the controls above/below
-- config file for number of biquad, types for selection
+- config file for number of biquad, types for selection?

 ### CamillaDSP